neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 output = pipeline(prompt=prompt)
 print(output.generations[0].text)

-# >> Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
+# >> Kubernetes is an open-source container orchestration system for automating the deployment, scaling, and management of containerized applications.
 ```

 > **Note:** The 7B model takes about 2 minutes to compile.
 Set `model_path = hf:mgoin/TinyStories-33M-quant-deepsparse` to use a small TinyStories model for quick compilation if you are just experimenting.